GitHuberkata/new-count/README.md

-#Test with dev branch in TFC
+#Test with dev branch in TFC - new pull request